 Following a meeting with SHRA to introduce a project, an applicant may submit a Pre-Application for multifamily financing.
-The Pre-application is expected to include the items below:
+The Pre-Application is expected to include the items below:

-- 1. Name, location and jurisdiction of proposed project - 2.
-Location map - 3.
-Name of the applicant and development team - 4.
-Amount of SHRA loan funds requested - 5.
-If no previous experience with SHRA, a Tax Credit Allocation Committee "Previous Participation Certificate" - 6.
-Type of construction: new construction or rehabilitation - 7.
-Number of units and their size (# of bedrooms) - 8.
-Affordability levels of the units - 9.
-Timeline for financing and construction - 10.
-Status of site control - 11.
-Preliminary project budget and total development cost - 12.
-Sources and uses of funds, including construction, bridge and permanent financing - 13.
-Cash flow pro forma including all debt service obligations for the term of the longest proposed loan - 14.
+- 1. Name and location of proposed project - 2.
+Name of the applicant and development team - 3.
+Amount of SHRA loan funds requested - 4.
+If no previous experience with SHRA, a Tax Credit Allocation Committee "Previous Participation Certificate" - 5.
+Type of construction: new construction or rehabilitation - 6.
+Number of units and their size (# of bedrooms) - 7.
+Affordability levels of the units - 8.
+Timeline for financing and construction - 9.
+Status of site control - 10.
+Preliminary project budget and total development cost - 11.
+Sources and uses of funds, including construction, bridge and permanent financing - 12.
+Cash flow pro forma including all debt service obligations for the term of the longest proposed loan - 13.
 Other items as may be requested by SHRA for particular projects